Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 ### Wildcards

 When there is a lot of external content that will generate many pages in the web application, good use of wildcard pages can help to reduce the load on Experience Edge.
-When a single wildcard page item is used to control the presentation for all external content pages, for example a Product Detail page, this means that requests to any product detail page will use the cached layout response for the wildcard page and this does not count against the rate limit.
+When a single wildcard page item is used to control the presentation for all external content pages, for example, a Product Detail page, this means that requests to any product detail page will use the cached layout response for the wildcard page and this does not count against the rate limit.

 ## Related Recipes